haniffalab/FCA_bone_marrow/README.md

 See Human Cell Atlas for more details.

 YS - yolk sac.
 FL - fetal liver.
 FBM - fetal bone marrow.
 ABM - adult bone marrow.
 CB - cord blood.
-DS = Downs syndrome
+DS - Downs syndrome.

 ## Analysis scripts

-Raw data (FASTQ) for DS and non-DS FBM 10X were uploaded to ArrayExpress (accession code: E-MTAB-9389).
 Cellranger count matrix files for 10X data were loaded into one object as described in https://github.com/haniffalab/FCA_liver for downstream analysis.

 Generalisable scripts are saved in the 'pipelines' directory.
 Please refer to pipelines/readme file for further information on the methods used for each pipeline.
 The figure panels created through use of each pipeline are detailed in readme file.